Hugh Stott Taylor: Protein structure

 Taylor and a graduate student developed the first semi-realistic model of the α-helix, an element of protein secondary structure.
 An earlier model by Astbury had been shown to be physically implausible by Hans Neurath.
 Using physical models and chemical reasoning, Taylor sought to find a better model, which differs only slightly from the modern α-helix proposed by Linus Pauling and Robert Corey.
 Taylor reported their models at his Franklin Medal lecture (1941) and in press (1942).

 Work at Princeton

-Taylor began at Princeton in 1914 as instructor in Physical Chemistry, and by 1915, was made an Assistant Professor.
-He was promoted to Professor of Physical Chemistry in 1922 and became chair of the Chemistry Department at Princeton in 1926, where he served until 1951.
+Taylor began at Princeton in 1914 as instructor in physical chemistry, and by 1915, was made an assistant professor.
+He was promoted to professor of physical chemistry in 1922 and became chair of the Chemistry Department at Princeton in 1926, where he served until 1951.
 In 1927, Taylor became the David B. Jones Professor of Chemistry at Princeton.
-Taylor also served as the Dean of the Graduate School at Princeton from 1945 to 1958.
+Taylor also served as the dean of the graduate school at Princeton from 1945 to 1958.

-As Chair of Chemistry from 1926 to 1951, Taylor developed the Chemistry Dept. at Princeton energetically and oversaw the construction of the Frick Chemical Laboratory.
+As chair of chemistry from 1926 to 1951, Taylor developed the Chemistry Department at Princeton energetically and oversaw the construction of the Frick Chemical Laboratory.

 He received the American Chemical Society's Remsen Award in the year of his retirement.

 He was elected a Fellow of the Royal Society in May 1932.